2021 Russian legislative election: United Russia

 United Russia launched its campaign at the party convention on 23 November 2019.
 The convention identified priorities and key areas of work that should allow the party to maintain its position as the leading political force in Russia and win the 2021 election.
 Party leader Dmitry Medvedev said that he would head a commission to prepare a new election program for the party.
 In addition, a project office was established to prepare for the election.
 According to the party's General Council Secretary Andrey Turchak, United Russia would fight to preserve its constitutional majority, and intends to win at least 301 seats.
 According to sources from the party leadership, United Russia has assessed the work of its deputies in the State Duma.
 Based on this assessment, not all of them would be able to run in the upcoming election, and is assumed that about half of the faction would be made up of new deputies.

 On 15 January 2020, Medvedev resigned from office of the Prime Minister of Russia.
 Current Prime Minister Mikhail Mishustin is not a member of United Russia or any other party; at the same time, Medvedev remains the party's leader.
 In July 2020, Turchak announced the start of preparations for the party's election program.
 Medvedev said the new version of the Constitution of Russia should be used as the basis for the election program.
 On 22 October 2020, it became known that the party leadership had identified the first group of candidates for single-member constituencies.
 This group includes 71 incumbent MPs, whom the party intends to nominate again in their constituencies.
 Among these MPs is the party's parliamentary leader Sergey Neverov.

 On 19 June 2021, the party's pre-election congress was held in Moscow, at which the candidates and the party's program were approved.
-At the congress, President Vladimir Putin proposed the following five individuals for the party's federal list for the elections, among them Sergey Shoygu (Defence Minister), Sergey Lavrov (Foreign Minister), Denis Protsenko (head doctor of Russia's main coronavirus hospital), Yelena Shmelyova (co-chair of the All-Russia People's Front), and Anna Kuznetsova (Children's Rights Commissioner for the President of the Russian Federation).
+At the congress, President Vladimir Putin proposed the following five individuals for the party's federal list for the elections, among them Sergei Shoigu (Defence Minister), Sergey Lavrov (Foreign Minister), Denis Protsenko (head doctor of Russia's main coronavirus hospital), Yelena Shmelyova (co-chair of the All-Russia People's Front), and Anna Kuznetsova (Children's Rights Commissioner for the President of the Russian Federation).
 To the surprise of many analysts, Medvedev did not top the list.
 The party also campaigned in the self-proclaimed Donetsk People's Republic and Luhansk People's Republic in eastern Ukraine, where half a million Russian passports had been received by local residents.